Why Membership Matters

 While these are real challenges for us, they’re not insurmountable if we hold firmly to the values that unite us: fairness, freedom, and equal opportunity for everyone to succeed, not just the wealthy 1%.
 This moment in our history is calling on all of us, as union members and as members of a social and economic justice movement, to stick together and use our power in numbers.

 What’s Open Shop or “Right to Work”

-In the months leading up to the Supreme Court decision on Janus vs AFSCME, our nation will be inundated with news stories about “right to work.”
+Following the Supreme Court’s decision on Janus vs AFSCME, our nation is inundated with news stories about “right to work.”
 Make no mistake: “right to work” has nothing to do with workers’ rights.
 It’s an intentionally misleading phrase.
 By turning unionized shops into an “open shop,” “right to work” makes it harder to band together and advocate for raises and benefits.

 Proponents of “right to work” laws claim that they prevent workers from being forced to unionize, but federal law already makes it illegal to force anyone to become a union member.
 Instead, “right to work” laws tilt the balance further into the hands of bosses, and employers.
 They make it harder for working people to resource their organizations and leave the right to pursue common interests solely for the rich and powerful.